github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Overview
 ********

-Queries are programs written in QL.
-The QL queries included in the Semmle tools are designed to highlight issues related to the security, correctness, maintainability, and readability of a code base.
+Queries are programs written in TEST.
+The queries included in the Semmle tools are designed to highlight issues related to the security, correctness, maintainability, and readability of a codebase.
 You can also write custom queries to find specific issues relevant to your own project.
 Three important types of query are:

 - **Alert queries**: queries that highlight issues in specific locations in your code.
 - **Path queries**: queries that describe the flow of information between a source and a sink in your code.